 It's no secret that people are living longer and that the global population is on the rise.
-In fact, the United Nations projects that there will be more that 10 billion people living on the Earth by the year 2100.
-This explosion in population is perhaps one of the greatest reasons why sustainable development is so important.
+In fact, Our World in Data calculates there will be 11.2 billion people living on the Earth by the year 2100.
+This population explosion is perhaps one of the greatest reasons why sustainable development is so important.

 Protect Technological Resources

 The people coming into this world are immediately part of an increasingly technological.
 They, along with more people than ever, are relying on technology for nearly every aspect of their lives.

 Of course, these technologies are not built out of thin air and good intentions.
 They require a significant array of minerals and other materials simply to be manufactured.
 This doesn't take into account the amount of resources needed to facilitate their development in the first place.

 Agriculture will have to catch up with that growing population as well, figuring out ways to feed around 3 billion more people.
 If the same unsustainable tilling, seeding, watering, spraying, and harvesting methods are used into the future, they will become very costly, especially if fossil fuel resources run out.